iamprogrammerlk/iamprogrammerlk.github.io/docs/bot_git_tool.md

-If you already cloned the project and forgot `--recurse-submodules`, You must run following two commands from the main project `git submodule init` to initialize your local configuration file, and `git submodule update` to fetch all the files from the `bot_git_tool` project, you can use the foolproof `git submodule update --init --recursive` command to also initialize, fetch and checkout any nested submodules.
+If you already cloned the project and forgot `--recurse-submodules`, You must run following two commands from the main project `git submodule init` to initialize your local configuration file, and `git submodule update` to fetch all the files from the [PrettyBash][perttybash] library, you can use the foolproof `git submodule update --init --recursive` command to also initialize, fetch and checkout any nested submodules.

 ## GIT List